 Common causes of sleep disruption could be physical disturbances such as pain, medical issues, psychiatric problems, and environmental issues such as brightness and noise.
 Of course, these conditions will affect the overall quality of sleep.
-However, a good quality sleep is not measured solely by the number of hours we spent in bed.
+However, a night of good quality sleep is not measured solely by the number of hours we spent in bed.
 More importantly, we should take into account the level of restfulness it gives.
-If you think you’ve slept enough hours, but still feel fatigued and sleepy throughout the day, maybe it’s time for a SLEEP STUDY.
+If you think you’ve slept enough hours, but still feel fatigued and sleepy throughout the day, maybe it’s time for a sleep study.

-A sleep study, also called polysomnography, is a non-invasive diagnostic procedure to help doctors determine sleep disorders such as insomnia, sleep apnea, periodic limb movement disorder, restless legs syndrome, narcolepsy, and even night time behaviors such as sleepwalking and teeth grinding.
-Sleep studies can also help clinicians know which treatment best suits a patient, or if a therapy works well such as in CPAP titration studies for sleep apnea patients.
+The asleep study also called polysomnography, is a non-invasive diagnostic procedure to help doctors determine sleep disorders such as insomnia, sleep apnea, periodic limb movement disorder, restless legs syndrome, narcolepsy, and even night time behaviors such as sleepwalking and teeth grinding.
+Sleep studies can also help clinicians know which treatment best suits a patient, or if therapy works well such as in CPAP titration studies for sleep apnea patients.
 It is very common that a sleep disorder will be an incidental finding from a check-up regarding other non-sleep related health concerns.
-A sleep study will either be done in a sleep laboratory or in the patient’s own home.
-Most sleep studies are conducted overnight, but certain sleep studies take place during daytime.
+The asleep study will either be done in a sleep laboratory or in the patient’s own home.
+Most sleep studies are conducted overnight, but certain sleep studies take place during the daytime.

 Here in the Air Station, we work closely together with sleep clinicians and patients in their journey towards a better sleep from diagnosis to treatment.
 You may call our customer care line at (65) 6265 5608 to know more about our sleep study services.